 We hope this brief website overview will answer many of your questions about the ophthalmology residency program at Henry Ford.
-If you are interested in applying for one of the five first-year positions starting July 1, 2016, please contact Ophthalmology Matching Program for information and applications.

 The residency program at Henry Ford Hospital is considered to be a premier training site, with extensive clinical and surgical exposure.
 Our residents benefit from a department that is centered around residency training.
 The subspecialty immersion and comprehensive exposure allow for residents to obtain competitive fellowships or enter into practice right away.

 The program is well suited for a hardworking, team oriented, and versatile individual.
 Our location offers a diverse patient population and we receive high praise for our training facilities, resources, and commitment to resident education.

 Joining our program equates to joining our family.

 The Department of Ophthalmology at Henry Ford Hospital has a rich tradition of excellence and innovation dating back to the founding of our Hospital by Henry Ford in 1915.
 Today we continue those same innovations and commitment to training our residents by providing comprehensive pathology in the patients our residents care for, unique micro-surgical skills training in computer simulation and wet labs, carefully structured didactic instruction and research.